vidusheeamoli/Asciilate/README.md

 ![](https://github.com/vidusheeamoli/Asciilate/blob/master/Images/render1550364519640.gif)

-Asciilate is a python script that takes in an image as the input and returns a text output that replicates the given image with ASCII characters.
+Asciilate is a python script that takes in an image as the input or the URL of the image that you have to download and Asciilate, and returns a text output that replicates the given image with ASCII characters.

 The output is printed on the terminal and also saved as a text file in the same directory.
 The name of the new text file is the same as the name of the image.